DAHines57/BowlBot/SETUP.md

 **Seasons:**
 - `seasons` - List all available seasons
 - Use `season [N]` or `s[N]` to specify a season (e.g., "season 9" or "s9")
-- If not specified, uses current season
+- If not specified, uses most recent season automatically

 **Lists:**
 - `players` - List all players (sorted by average)